Best Buoyancy Aid

 |Sizes||X-small, small, (medium , large, X-large – duel handle system)|

 Kokatat is known throughout the paddling industry for developing some of the most trusted PFDs around.
-Take the Orbit Tour, for example.
+Take the UL Aries, for example.
 This vest is not your casual run of the mill water activities PFD.

-Some may consider the Orbit Tour a minimalist PFD, this is mostly true.
+Some may consider the Aries a minimalist PFD, this is mostly true.
 But it also means that it lacks real estate for things like storage.
-A modest duplex pocket allows the paddler to keep only the barest essentials at hand.
+A modest pocket allows the paddler to keep only the barest essentials at hand.
 One of the greatest things about this PFD is that it is light, which was achieved by cutting out large portions of material.
-However, this presents a bit of a conundrum as it also means that the amount of buoyant material has been significantly reduced.
-This translates to a theoretical decrease in the actual amount of weight it can actually float.

 What makes it great: